UKHSA-Internal/data-dashboard-frontend/README.md

 ### Initial Setup

 1. **Install Dependencies**
-   - In order to use some old test depenencies we need to set legacy-peer-dependencies to true with the following command:
-     `npm config set legacy-peer-deps true`

    - Install node modules : `npm install`

 2. **Environment Variables:**
    Create a `.env.local` file at the root of your project directory.
 Use the example below as a reference for the required environment variables: